xzhan0/xzhan0.github.io/_pages/cv.md

 # Work and Research Experience

+### Microsoft

+**Software Engineer II (L62)** (2026 Sept ~ )

+- Build AI Agents

 ### Uber Freight

-**Software Engineer II** (2025 Jun ~ )
+**Software Engineer II** (2025 Jun ~ 2026 Sept)

-- Worked on ML safe deployment, feature engineering and carrier pricing algorithms in freight pricing team

-- Pricing strategy and algorithm design and implementation
+- Build and maintain the pricing algorithms and machine learning models for the Uber Freight brokerage

+- Implement new features and experiments in the backend to improve algorithms and model performance

 ### Uber Freight